tensorflow/community/sigs/go/SIG-request.md

 * A dedicated mailing list backed by Google Groups.
 * As needed, video conferencing on Google Hangouts.
+* Other communication platforms, consistent with community preferences.

 ## Launch plan